GravYong/Magnetar_precession/README.md

 ### free_precession.nb

-The analytical and numerical solution of the free precession of triaxial NS
+The analytical and numerical solutions of the free precession of triaxial NS

 ### near-field.nb